vrianta/agai/readme.md

 ---

-## ModelsHandler (ORM-like Query Builder)
+## ModelsHandler (ORM-like queryBuilder Builder)

-The framework includes a powerful, human-friendly query builder called **ModelsHandler** for working with your database using Go structs.
+The framework includes a powerful, human-friendly queryBuilder builder called **ModelsHandler** for working with your database using Go structs.
 ModelsHandler provides a chainable API for building and executing SQL queries (SELECT, UPDATE, DELETE) in a style similar to popular ORMs.

 - Define your model as Go structs and map them to database tables.
 - Build queries using a fluent, readable API (e.g., `Users.Get().Where("age").GreaterThan(18).OrderBy("name").Fetch()`).